Quicr/quicr-arch-spec/moq-arch.md

 determine if it should change it's subscription to a different bitrate application component.

-Todays video is often encoded with I-frames at a fixed interval but this can result in pulsing video quality.
+Today's video is often encoded with I-frames at a fixed internal but this can result in pulsing video quality.
 Future system may want to insert I-frames at each change of scene resulting in groups with a variable number of frames.
 QuicR easily supports that.